Canon 5D vs Panasonic GX8

-The Canon EOS 5D and the Panasonic Lumix DMC-GX8 are two digital cameras that were announced, respectively, in August 2005 and July 2015.
+The Canon EOS 5D and the Panasonic Lumix DMC-GX8 are two digital cameras that were officially introduced, respectively, in August 2005 and July 2015.
 The 5D is a DSLR, while the GX8 is a mirrorless interchangeable lens camera.
 The cameras are based on a full frame (5D) and a Four Thirds (GX8) sensor.
-The Canon has a resolution of 12.7 megapixel, whereas the Panasonic provides 20.2 MP.
-Read on to find out how these two cameras compare with respect to their size, their sensors, their features, and their reception by expert reviewers.
+The Canon has a resolution of 12.7 megapixels, whereas the Panasonic provides 20.2 MP.
+Read on to find out how these two cameras compare with respect to their body size, their sensors, their features, their input-output connections, and their reception by expert reviewers.

 Body comparison: Canon 5D vs Panasonic GX8

 The side-by-side display below illustrates the physical size and weight of the Canon 5D and the Panasonic GX8.
+The two cameras are presented according to their relative size.
 Three successive views from the front, the top, and the rear are shown.
-All width, height and depth measures are rounded to the nearest millimeter.
-If you prefer, you can also use the toggle button to switch to a comparison in percentage terms (in this case, the camera on the left side – the 5D – represents the basis for the calculations across all the size and weight measures).
+All width, height and depth dimensions are rounded to the nearest millimeter.
+You can also use the toggle button to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left – the 5D – represents 100 percent across all the size and weight measures).

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Panasonic GX8 is considerably smaller (40 percent) than the Canon 5D.
 Moreover, the GX8 is substantially lighter (46 percent) than the 5D.
 In this context, it is worth noting that both cameras are splash and dust-proof and can, hence, be used in inclement weather conditions or harsh environments.